peggz19/peggz19/README.md

 - 👋 Hi, I’m @peggz19
-- 👀 I’m interested in the whole world of data analytics (#newbie)
+- 👀 I’m interested in the whole world of data analytics and its use in Risk Management
-- 🌱 I’m currently learning how this interface works lol
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I took a bootcamp in October and all the repositories from Oct to Apr are related to that bootcamp.
 - 📫 How to reach me [...](https://www.linkedin.com/in/peggy-tadi-bb9a2915a/)

 <!---